Trollope91/Milestone-Project-One/README.md

 ## Wireframes

-I used the balsamiq programme to create a wireframes.
+I used the balsamiq programme to create the initial wireframes.

 ![Wireframes](images here)